atiumcache/game_of_life/README.md

 ## Other Options

-Users can choose from 3 speeds and 3 generation quantities.
+3 speed options: slow, medium, fast.
+This corresponds to the speed at which each generation occurs.